 Openers on a Belt-driven system use a rubber belt that slides the trolley when the door is activated to open or close.
 The movement is much smoother and quieter since the trolley moves along rubber instead of metal.
-A door that runs on a belt drive will produce less vibrations than a door that functions by a chain-driven system.
+A door that runs on a belt drive will produce fewer vibrations than a door that functions by a chain-driven system.
 There are also less moving parts, which in turn results in less need for maintenance than chain drive openers.

 3. Screw Drive Opener

-Screw-driven openers operate by a threaded steel rod which lifts and lowers as the rod rotates, like you would use a screw driver.
+Screw-driven openers operate by a threaded steel rod which lifts and lowers as the rod rotates like you would use a screwdriver.
 As with the belt drive, a screw drive consists of fewer moving parts which relates to fewer problems and less maintenance over the long run.
 Screw Drive openers are also smoother and quieter than chain drive openers and they are ideal for all types of houses.
 They usually put off little to no vibration and are very quiet, much like the belt drive.

 4. Direct Drive Opener